Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

         relative to the tested VEP feature.
-    (C) Summary of results in (B), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched or depleted for each VEP feature for each cross-visit comparison in the analysis.
+    (C) Summary of results in (B), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) Colored dots were significantly enriched (positive E.S.) or depleted (negative E.S.) relative to the tested VEP feature.
     (D) Enrichment plots for selected gene sets and there association with P1 latency.
         Each plot shows the distribution of associations of individual genes within the gene set and the VEP feature.